BESTMED TSHWANE CLASSIC

 ENTRIES CLOSING IN:

-This meeting led to the establishment of the Green Caps.
-This unique recycling project is aimed at assisting needy individuals and communities in providing education and active involvement in recycling to improve their living conditions.
+These unique recycling projects are aimed at assisting needy individuals and communities in providing education and active involvement in recycling to improve their living conditions.

 We work on the principle that it’s better to teach someone to fish rather than dishing out food.

-Cycle4Food’s involvement doesn’t entail simply the dishing out of recycling tools, but rather promoting recycling to the benefit of our environment.
-Cycle4Food teamed up with a community of car guards and other previously disadvantaged individuals who actively collect and recycle daily.
+Our involvement doesn’t entail simply the dishing out of recycling tools, but rather promoting recycling to the benefit of our environment.
+We have teamed up with a community of car guards who form part of the Tshwane Recycling Project and actively collect and recycle daily.

 These car guards work long hours to try and make a living to support their families.
 In addition to their “normal” jobs they are also remunerated for their active role in recycling and thereby they assist in keeping our environment green for generations to come.